codefellows/setup-guide/system-setup/1-environment.md

 `curl -s https://raw.githubusercontent.com/codefellows/setup-guide/main/configs/.profile >> ~/.profile`

 You will not see a success message.
-Once it completes, log out of your terminal, and then back in again.
+Once it finishes, completely close your terminal, and then re-open it.
 Your prompt should change slightly, with a different set of colors

 ### Mac